 Design Development - refine design

-We develop the schematic design by enlarging drawings to the appropriate scale and creating plans, elevations, and 3D views that begin integrating materials and building systems.
-If consultants such as mechanical or structural engineers are required, we contact them.
+Once any additional options are approved or removed from the project based on the pricing, we develop the schematic design by enlarging drawings to the appropriate scale and creating plans, elevations, and 3D views that begin integrating materials and building systems.
+If consultants such as mechanical or structural engineers are required, we coordinate with them.

 Construction Documents - plans and specifications

 We prepare dimensioned architectural drawings and detailed specifications for construction which describe the materials, sizes, and relationships of built components.
-These often include large-scale details, window and door sizes and specifications, enlarged kitchen and bath drawings, lighting layouts and fixtures, and product selections.
+These often include large-scale details, window and door sizes and specifications, enlarged kitchen and bath drawings, lighting layouts, fixtures and switching plans, and product selections.